osbornnick/simplePaxos/README.md

 > java -jar ./out/server.jar port

 Run the client in a separate terminal:
-> java -jar ./out/server.jar hostname port
+> java -jar ./out/client.jar hostname port

 N.B.
 If testing this software on a single machine, use `localhost` as the hostname and any later port, I usually use port `32000`.

+After the client pre-populates the data store, and issues a series of test commands, it enters interactive mode.
+You can enter get/put/delete commands from the terminal to execute them on the server cluster.
+Follow the instructions in your terminal.

 Once the client completes, end the server process with a keyboard interrupt - `Ctrl-c`.